top of page

 Jill Nordquist

-Jill Nordquist’s oldest son Noah was diagnosed with Crohn’s disease when he was 12.
-With no family history of the disease, it became Jill’s mission to understand how and why children get the disease, and in 2013 she began to fundraise and learn more about treatments.
+Jill Nordquist’s oldest son, Noah, was diagnosed with Crohn’s disease when he was 12.
+With no family history of the disease, it became Jill’s mission to understand how and why children get the disease, and in 2013, she began to fundraise and learn more about treatments.
 Because of Noah's passion for sports and his love of golfing, Noah and Jill started the Chip In for Crohn’s Golf Tournament in 2014.
-In addition to raising funds the tournament increases awareness of the disease and has been featured on the local news.
 Seven years after Noah's diagnosis, Jill's younger son, Jackson, was diagnosed with Crohn's at age 16.
 Jackson has also played a major role in fundraising efforts.

-She graduated from Occidental College with a BA in English & Comparative Literary Studies.
+Jill graduated from Occidental College with a degree in English and Comparative Literary Studies and holds a Wharton Digital Marketing certificate.

 Andrew Berman, a Board Member of Connecting to Cure Organization